 “They batted first and captain Tim Robinson brought me on to bowl the final over before lunch.
 Keith Arthurton was on strike", he explained, “I enjoyed bowling to left-handers and I delivered an in-swinger to bowl Keith through the gate.
 It was the perfect delivery first ball".

 His only other First-Class game for an English team was a guest appearance for the MCC in 2000, when he made 54.

 Callaghan, born in Queenstown, Cape Province on 1 February 1965 played in 29 ODIs for South Africa over a span of eight years without ever commanding a regular spot.
 His place in the record books comes courtesy of his only ODI score over 50; in the 1994 Mandela Trophy limited-overs tournament he scored 169no off 143 balls, including four sixes.
 This remains the highest score in ODIs by a batsman with only one 50-plus knock in their career.
-He also took his career best figures of 3 for 32 and was the obvious choice for man of the match.
+He also took his career best figures of 3 for 32 -- and ran out New Zealand's star batsman Martin Crowe - and the obvious choice for man of the match.
 Callaghan's innings was his first after recovering from testicular cancer.